ngshiheng/six-percent/README.md

 ### Installation (Ubuntu)

 This project is tested and developed on `Ubuntu 20.04.01 LTS`.
-You can probably get this up and running on Windows or Mac with some minor tweaks
+You can probably get this up and running on Mac with some minor tweaks

 ```bash
 apt-get update && apt-get install -y --no-install-recommends python3 python3-virtualenv python3-pip chromium-chromedriver locales